Phengar/Projet2_1A_info/README.md

 │   └── object files
 ├── pdf/
 │   └── pdf files
+├── stats/
+│   ├── General_stats.txt : General statistics on the ISMIN syllabus curriculum graph
+│   ├── Nodes_stats.txt   : Statistics on nodes of the syllabus and precedence graph
+│   ├── Cluster_stats.txt : Statistics on clusters in the syllabus graph
+│   └── Precedence.txt    : Statistics on the longest path within the precedence graph
 ├── source files : *.c, *.h and *.py
 ├── Makefile
 └── README.md